2024 United States Senate election in New Jersey: Debates

 During the first debate, about six minutes after the discussion began, Bashaw appeared to freeze for several seconds.
-After which, Kim approached Bashaw, and tried to help him with the moderators soon sending the debate into a commercial break.
-After a ten minute break, the debate returned with Bashaw present.
-Bashaw explained that he did not eat all day, but felt better, and the debate resumed without further interruption.
+Kim approached Bashaw and tried to help him with the moderators, eventually sending the debate into a ten-minute commercial break.
+The debate returned with Bashaw present; he explained that he had not eaten all day but felt better, and the debate resumed without further interruption.